Analysis: Brazil's lower-sulphur fuel oil outsells LatAm peers in Asia

 Argentina’s sweet fuel oil has also seen firm sales with Puerto Rico and Singapore absorbing most of the volume the nation can export, according to data and sources.

-(For a graphic on Latin America's fuel oil supply to Singapore, click on https://graphics.reuters.com/LATAM-ASIA/FUEL/bdwvkxbmlpm/)
+(For a graphic on Latin America's fuel oil supply to Singapore, clickhere)

 CONSOLATION PRIZE